 Personal Details: You may file a dispute if you find an inaccuracy in your personal details like name, contact number, email ID, PAN details, etc.

 You can raise a CIBIL dispute online or offline.
-If you find any error in your credit report by CIBIL, raise a dispute through either of the following modes.
+If you find any error in your credit report, raise a dispute through either of the following modes.

 Visit the official CIBIL website - https://www.cibil.com/

-Fill in the form with the required information
+Fill in the form provided with the required information

 Re-check the details and submit the form

 You will receive CIBIL dispute status updates on your registered contact details.
+You can file multiple complaints at the same time if required.
 Keep in mind that the CIBIL dispute resolution process can take up to 30 days.

-Apart from the CIBIL online dispute form, you can choose an offline mode.
-Offline consumer CIBIL dispute mode includes writing to the credit bureau at their postal address.
+Apart from the CIBIL online dispute form, you can choose to file a grievance through offline means as well.
+This includes writing to the credit bureau at their postal address.
 The postal address of TransUnion CIBIL is:

-After you submit the CIBIL score dispute form, here is what will happen:
+After you submit the CIBIL dispute form, here is what will happen:

 Contested fields will be labelled as 'Under Dispute’

-Depending on your dispute type, CIBIL discusses this with lenders
+Depending on your dispute type, CIBIL discusses the issues with lenders

 The lender may either accept or reject the disagreement